Mostek: Afterword

-UTC closed Mostek completely in 1985 and sold it for to the French electronics firm Thomson-CSF.
 Thomson called back only about 20% of the workforce in an attempt to return Mostek to profitability.
 Thomson's Mostek operations continued under the name TCMC (Thomson Components - Mostek Corp).

 In 1987 Thomson spun-off and merged its semiconductor operations, including Mostek, with the Italian SGS-ATES to become STMicroelectronics, based in Geneva, Switzerland.
 At the time of the merger the new corporation was named SGS-Thomson but took its current name in May 1998 following Thomson's sale of its shares.
 Mostek's intellectual property portfolio, which included many foundational patents in DRAM technology, turned out to be highly valuable.
 STM started a series of lawsuits to collect royalties and between 1987 and 1993 made $450 million on these licenses alone.

 STM continued operations at the Carrollton site for several years.
-A small residual operation is located in Coppell, Tx.
+A small residual operation is located in Coppell, Texas.
 A group of Mostek veterans gathers for a yearly lunch in February under the name "MostekLives!".

-Spinoffs
+Spin-offs

 Jerry Rogers founded Cyrix in 1988 to capitalize on the Mostek second source agreement that allowed any 80x86 processor to be legally copied, which Intel attempted to stop via lawsuits.
 Eventually, after losing many legal battles, Intel simply changed the name of the 80586 to the Pentium, thereby ending the agreement.

-Micron Technology was a very successful spinoff founded by a handful of Mostek employees, including Ward Parkinson, Dennis Wilson, and Doug Pitman.
+Micron Technology is a profitable spin-off founded by a handful of Mostek employees, including Ward Parkinson, Dennis Wilson, and Doug Pitman.

 Sevin Rosen Funds co-founded by LJ Sevin funded Compaq Computers, Cyrix, Convex Computers and more.

 Bob Paluck started Convex Computers in 1982.
 Vin Prothro started Dallas Semiconductor in ca 1984.
 Mike Callahan started Crystal Semiconductor in ca 1979.
 Charles Johnson started SRX in ca 1981.